-In considering projects where there are no immediate users, such as many green infrastructure, storm water and non-point source projects, the above-described methodology will be modified.
+In considering projects where there are no immediate users, such as some green infrastructure, the above-described methodology will be modified.
 In such cases PENNVEST will look to the applicant's financial capability to repay a loan.
 If there is no reasonable expectation that this capability will be present, then PENNVEST could determine that the applicant fits the definition of a disadvantaged system.